 Although printed materials often contain copyright notices with information regarding the copyright holder, these notices are not required.
-You should, therefore, assume that a work is copyrighted unless otherwise indicated.
+Assume that a work is copyrighted unless otherwise indicated.

 For text-based works, such as books and journal articles, you can utilize the Copyright Clearance Center (CCC).
 Fees vary depending on the type of work and how many copies you request.
 However, if the material is not in the CCC database, you must contact the copyright owner which is most likely the author or publisher.

-Whenever possible, it is best to create a link directly to website resources.
-This is always permissible and no copyright issues are involved.
-However, if you wish to use material from a website for other purposes (e.g., in a compilation work, or for copying and distributing), you will need to go through the same process of Determining Copyright and/or performing a Fair Use analysis.
+It is best to provide a link directly to website resources in order to avoid copyright issues.
+If you need to use material from a website for other purposes (e.g., in a compilation work, or for copying and distributing), you will perform a Fair Use analysis.

 Educational exemptions apply to specific uses of multimedia works, such as film and audio recordings.
-See Multimedia Use.
-"Getting Permission," the University of Texas, offers information and resources on how to obtain permission to use non-text media, such as: images, to perform a music work, or record and distribute a musical composition, produce a play, and motion picture public performance rights.
-The Interactive Guide to Using Copyrighted Media in Your Courses, Baruch College, is also helpful in making decisions regarding the use of multimedia works.
+See Educational Use and the Interactive Guide to Using Copyrighted Media in Your Courses (Baruch College) for information regarding the use of multimedia works.

-If the copyright holder denies permission to use the work, or the fee excessive, the safest course is not to use the material.
-Theoretically, you are still entitled to make fair use of the material, but under these conditions a court might construe the fair use doctrine quite narrowly.
-Furthermore, a publisher or other copyright holder whose requested fee hasn't been paid, and who has not been notified that the material will not be used, often will investigate to determine if the material is being used in defiance of its demand.
+If the copyright holder denies permission to use the work do not to use the material.
+You are still entitled to make fair use of the material, but a court might construe the fair use doctrine.
+Publishers or other copyright holders whose requested fee hasn't been paid, and who has not been notified that the material will not be used, often will investigate to determine if the material is being used in defiance of its demand.

-If don’t receive a reply after a reasonable time (e.g., a month), or if the reply is returned as undeliverable, the safest course is adhere to fair use limits.
-If you wish to pursue the investigation further, the U.S. Copyright Office will, upon request, search its records for a fee and, if possible, provide you with the name and address of the most recent copyright holder of record.
-If the material is important to you, resorting to this service would be prudent.
-Even if the Copyright Office is unable to help you, your attempt demonstrates a good-faith effort to secure permission in the event of a future dispute.
+If you do not receive a reply, or if the reply is returned as undeliverable, and you want to pursue the investigation further, you can contact the U.S. Copyright Office. will search its records for a fee and, if possible, provide you with the name and address of the most recent copyright holder.